 Martec installed temporary cable joints to bypass the link box so that the links can be refurbished.
 Online assessments were conducted to verify the installation, and the results revealed persistent surface discharges which are attributed to the oil leaks on the transformer bushings.
 Furthermore, infra-red scanning was conducted and revealed slightly elevated temperatures of the transformer oil.
 An oil sample will be taken for Dissolved Gas Analysis to verify the insulative status of the transformer oil.
 Martec installed a permanent intime monitoring solution to closely monitor the transformer over time.
 Upon breached thresholds, alarms will be raised to notify relevant personnel of potential defects ahead of time and prior to complete failure.

 - Martec conducted an online assessment using the advanced Aquila and PDFSA technologies.

 - The Aquila technology utilises a PD analysis software tool called TF mapping, which allows for effective separation of external noise and detection of PD even at or below the noise level.

 - Both technologies are able to identify different types of PD phenomena such as internal, surface and corona PD.

-- Moderate to high surface PD signals were detected during on line condition assessment which present a high risk of failure.
+- Moderate to high surface PD signals were detected during online condition assessment which presents a high risk of failure.

 Tools and Technology